zx80/flask-simple-auth/DOCUMENTATION.md

 @app.get("/admin-only", authorize="ADMIN")
 def get_admin_only():
     # only authenticated "ADMIN" users can get here!
-    …
 ```

 There are three special values that can be passed to the `authorize` decorator:

-- `ANY` declares that no authentication is needed on that route.
+- `ANY` declares that no authentication is needed on that route,
+  i.e. *any*one can get in.
 - `ALL` declares that all authenticated user can access this route,
   without group checks.
 - `NONE` returns a *403* on all access.
 It can be used to close a route